Short Inca Trail Insights: Preparation, Gear & Trail Advice

 7. Enjoy the Inca Trail Short Route

-Enjoy the tour to the fullest, do not take it as a race of who gets to Machu Picchu first, but take your time and live it because this hike guarantees a combination that other tours will not give you besides a lot of adrenaline and fun, lots of nature, amazing landscapes, archaeological sites, and new experiences.
+Enjoy the tour to the fullest.
+Please do not consider it a race to see who gets to Machu Picchu first.
+Take your time and live it, because this hike offers a combination that other tours won’t: adrenaline and fun, lots of nature, amazing landscapes, archaeological sites, and new experiences.

 Inquire Now